 Check for a security compromise: Rescue mode investigation

-In the article, Checking for a security compromise: Back doors and intruders, you learned some basic techniques for collecting the information needed to intruders who have compromised your server.
+In the article Check for a security compromise: Back doors and intruders, you learned some basic techniques for collecting the information needed to identify intruders who have compromised your server.
 This article describes how to use the Cloud Control Panel’s Rescue Mode to take a closer look at your system.
 You can use rescue mode to better understand how your server was compromised and to identify non-compromised files before backing up the data.

 Activate rescue mode

-Because your cloud server’s operating system might also be compromised, you cannot rely on it.
+Because your Cloud Server’s operating system might also be compromised, you cannot rely on it.
 The intruder could have compromised binaries such as ‘ls,’ ‘find,’ and ‘netstat,’ so their output could mislead you.
 Consequently, you must use a different operating system environment to safely investigate the compromise.
-You can do this by using the rescue mode feature provided in the Cloud Control Panel.
-For instructions and more information, see Rackspace Cloud Essentials - Rescue Mode on Linux Cloud Servers.

 While your server is in rescue mode, you can perform the following actions to locate the source of the compromise.